befair/solomon-board/doc-dev/source/install.rst

 Distro Update
 """""""""""""
-Perform the following comands to have an update system.
+Perform the following commands to have an update system.
 1. `apt-get update`;
 2. `apt-get dist-upgrade`;
 Reboot the system: `reboot`.